le-nn/memento/README.md

 ## Rules

 * State should always be read-only.
-* To mutate state our app should mutate via Reducer in the action method
+* To change state our app should Dispatch via Reducer in the action method
 * Every Reducer that processes in the action will create new state to reflect the old state combined with the changes expected for the action.
 * The UI then uses the new state to render its display.